NiiNiiiii/dfir-labs/labs/06-entra-id-detection-engineering-gated-content-pipeline/notes/licensing-and-fallback.md

-# Lab 06 licensing and fallback notes
+# Licensing and fallback notes

 ## Purpose